WHO WE ARE

 The church will be renovated and repurposed to house the expanded Eastside Rising Training Center, retail and wholesale produce distribution through Urban Acres LLC, as well as new corporate offices for our parent company Central Baptist Community Development Corporation.
 The attached parsonage is being converted into two affordable apartment units and the parking lot is being repaved and re-striped

-Central Baptist Community Development Corporation has purchased, will rehabilitate and redevelop, a vacant commercial and residential mixed-use property on the Eastside through our recently expanded housing division, Inter-Neighborhood Community Builders LLC.
-The CDC plans to rehabilitate the entire structure and rent out, one 2-bedroom and one, 3-bedroom affordable units to households at or below 50% of the Area Median Income.
-The three apartments will provide quality housing for residents, help support the project and develop lasting capacity-building in housing and commercial development for the CB CDC.
+Central Baptist Community Development Corporation has purchased, rehabilitated and redeveloped, a vacant commercial and residential mixed-use property on the Eastside through our recently expanded housing division, Inter-Neighborhood Community Builders LLC.
+The CDC rehabilitated the entire structure and rent out, one 2-bedroom and one, 3-bedroom affordable units to households at or below 50% of the Area Median Income.
+The two apartments will provide quality housing for residents, help support the project and develop lasting capacity-building in housing and commercial development for the CB CDC.
 The Wilmington Housing Authority will provide ‘project-based vouchers’ for the units to help ensure affordability since all units are aimed at households at or below 50% AMI.

-The commercially zoned ground floor which has nearly 1300 square feet of space will house a coffee café/restaurant, which will be Wi-Fi equipped and feature specialty coffee products creating a space to enjoy coffee, good food and community.
-The plan is for the venture to bring employment opportunities for community residents and hopefully fuel other commercial interests to invest in the Eastside Community
+The commercially zoned ground floor which has nearly 1300 square feet of space is the new home for popular restaurant, Jerry Deen’s, which will be Wi-Fi equipped and provide a space for good food and community.
+The plan is for the venture to bring employment opportunities for community residents and hopefully fuel other commercial interests to invest in the Eastside Community.